stablecaps/eyes3scribe/README.md

 8. **Miscellaneous**
     1. amend readme to take into account poetry & also list instructions for standalone binary
-    2. rename site to bashautodoc
+    2. rename site to eyes3scribe

 ## Not so Random info links